 Here are a few examples:

-Customer renewal rate can be a maximum of 100% and is best used when your customer base is homogenous - similar types of customers, contract terms and conditions, price range, and the like.
+The customer count renewal rate can be a maximum of 100% and is best used with a homogenous customer base — similar types of customers, contract terms and conditions, price range, and the like.

-Unlike the count formula, the dollar/revenue renewal rate considers the contracts’ dollar value renewed.
+Unlike the count formula, the revenue/dollar renewal rate considers the contracts’ dollar value renewed.
 The formula is as follows:

 Value of contracts that are renewed / Value of contracts that have a chance to be renewed